Empowering Newcastle

 Read more about how City of Newcastle is promoting and facilitating electric and low emissions transport:

-EmPowering Business
+Empowering Business

 Businesses, both commercial and industrial, stand to benefit from significant cost-savings and greenhouse gas emission reduction opportunities through planning and implementing energy efficiency and renewable energy initiatives: